foundry-rs/book/src/tutorials/solidity-scripting.md

 > 💡 Note: You can get some Rinkeby testnet ETH [here](https://faucet.paradigm.xyz/) .

+#### Environment Configuration

 Once you have all that create a `.env` file and add the variables.
+Foundry automatically loads in a `.env` file present in your project directory.

 The .env file should follow this format: